alexandros-gilch/alexandros-gilch.github.io/content/authors/admin/_index.md

 I am a Ph.D. candidate at the Bonn Graduate School of Economics.

-I will be on the academic job market in 2025.
+I am on the academic job market in 2025.

 My research interests lie in computational economics, (international) macroeconomics, and structural econometrics.